netxms/netxms-doc/admin/rest-api.rst

      - Business service instance discovery data filtering script
      -
    * - autoBindFilter2
      - Second binding script used for DCI binding.
-Urrently used in business service
+Currently used in business service
      -
    * - autoBindFlags
      - Auto bind bit flags
-     - Firs script is currently used for object bind/unbind, second for dci bind/unbind.
+     - First script is currently used for object bind/unbind, second for dci bind/unbind.
 Possible values:

-        * First script for auto bind is enabeled - 0x0001
+        * First script for auto bind is enabled - 0x0001
-        * First script for auto unbind is enabeled - 0x0002
+        * First script for auto unbind is enabled - 0x0002
-        * Second script for auto bind is enabeled - 0x0004
+        * Second script for auto bind is enabled - 0x0004
-        * Second script for auto unbind is enabeled - 0x0008
+        * Second script for auto unbind is enabled - 0x0008
    * - objectStatusThreshold
      - Business service default threshold for auto created object checks
      - Possible values: